 How we share your information

-If you have any questions about how we use or collect your information, you can call us or drop into one of our offices.
+If you have any questions about how your information is collected or used, you can contact our Battersea Library office:

 You can contact us to: